 Soon merger conversations began, making the decision in 1984 to go ahead, and a merger ceremony patterned after a marriage was performed by Rev. Don Cunningham at St. Stephens U. M. Church on the first Sunday of June 1984, following which a congregational photograph was taken.
 It accompanies this article.
 The name, “Lake Merritt United Methodist Church” was selected and the property at 1330 Lakeshore Ave., Oakland, on the eastern shore of Lake Merritt was purchased.
 A building which previously housed a Christian Science church at that address, was razed before a new building was built.

 During the first thirty years of LMUMC life, three pastors have served the Church and surrounding community.
 Serving as Pastor and also directing the construction of the new building (in cooperation with the architect and a large building committee) was Rev. Donald Kuhn.
-Following his retirement, Pastors serving were Rev. Renae Extrum-Fernandez and Rev. Mary Elyn Bahlert.
-Beginning his pastorate on July 1, 2014, is Rev. Jim Walker.
+Following his retirement, Pastors serving were Rev. Renae Extrum-Fernandez, Rev. Mary Elyn Bahlert, and Rev. Jim Walker.
+Beginning her pastorate on July 1, 2015, is Rev. Pamela Kurtz.

 Determined to be located in central Oakland, with a ministry planned to serve people from all areas of the city, the LMUMC building faces downtown Oakland on the west side, and faces a multi-ethnic Eastlake community along International Blvd. on the east side.